 All Registered Midwives in Alberta have the equivalent of a Bachelor’s Degree in Midwifery.
 They demonstrate a high level of competency as required by the Midwifery Health Disciplines Committee through rigorous written, clinical and oral examinations.
 Yearly certification is required in CPR (Cardiopulmonary Resusitation), Neonatal Resuscitation, Emergency Skills and a variety of other workshops. – AAM site

-Midwives are trained specialists who care for women throughout pregnancy and childbirth.
+Midwives are trained specialists who care for pregnant people throughout pregnancy and childbirth.
 More than 80% of babies worldwide are born into the caring, skillful hands of a midwife.
 The College of Midwives of Alberta is the regulatory body charged with ensuring the delivery of quality midwifery services.

 Is midwifery care safe?

-There is a large body of evidence that supports midwifery care as a safe choice for low-risk healthy women.
-In fact, researchers found that women and babies did better on average in countries where midwifery was the norm.
+There is a large body of evidence that supports midwifery care as a safe choice for low-risk healthy clients.
+In fact, researchers found that clients and babies did better on average in countries where midwifery was the norm.

 FACT: Midwifery clients experienced lower rates of forceps, vacuum extractions, cesarean sections, episiotomies, infections and babies born requiring resuscitation, in studies where midwifery was compared to physician led care.’- AAM site